Inside Amna Suraka, Saddam Hussein’s House of Horrors

 Torture Room 2:

-This room was specifically for the hanging detainees, whilst subjecting them to electricity or having heated irons held on their bodies.
+This room was specifically for the hanging of detainees, whilst subjecting them to electricity or having heated irons held on their bodies.

 Mirrors Museum